Fundamentals of Mammography Practice FMP

 English language requirements

-Students whose first language is not English will be required to demonstrate proficiency in English - IELTS - a minimum overall score of 6.5 in any component is required with no element below 6.5) is proof of this.
+Students whose first language is not English will be required to demonstrate proficiency in English - IELTS - a minimum overall score of 7.0 (with no element below 6.5) is proof of this.

 You will hold a degree in BSc (Hons) in Diagnostic Radiography or other health care professional qualification, 2:1 or above.
 For the clinically related modules, you will also have access to a relevant imaging caseload and support of a clinical mentor.
 Regrettably, the University of Salford cannot undertake to find a clinical placement for you.